mlflow/mlflow/docs/source/projects.rst

     A human-readable name for the project.

 Dependencies
     Libraries needed to run the project.
-MLflow currently uses the `Conda <https://conda.io/docs>`_ package manager, which supports both Python packages and native libraries (for example, CuDNN or Intel MKL), to specify dependencies.
+MLflow supports using `Docker <https://docs.docker.com/>`_ to run projects inside a container or `Conda <https://conda.io/docs>`_ package manager, which supports both Python packages and native libraries (for example, CuDNN or Intel MKL), to specify dependencies.
 MLflow will use the Conda installation given by the ``MLFLOW_CONDA_HOME`` environment variable if specified (e.g. running Conda commands by invoking ``$MLFLOW_CONDA_HOME/bin/conda``), and default to running ``conda`` otherwise.

 Entry Points
     Commands that can be executed within the project, and information about their